krevsky90/Cracking_the_Coding_Interview/krev/src/solving_techniques/p29_Graphs/readme.txt

 1) convert input data to appropriate data structure (adj matrix, adj list, or ATTENTION !! some map: vertex -> list of pairs "vertex -> length_of_edge")
 2) apply the algorithm

+To find the shortest path
+    for UNweighted graph - use BFS (see ShortestPathInGraph_GoldmanSachs) for weighted graph - use Dijkstra (BFS) (see SwimInRisingWater, for example)

 Sequence of problems:
 1) Problem 1: Find if Path Exists in Graph (easy) - done
 2) Problem 2: Number of Provinces (medium) - todo